simonw/datasette/docs/ecosystem.rst

 datasette-auth-tokens
 ---------------------

 `datasette-auth-tokens <https://tokens.com/simonw/datasette-auth-tokens>`__ provides a mechanism for creating secret API tokens that can then be used with Datasette's :ref:`authentication` system.
+These tokens can be hard-coded into the plugin configuration or the plugin can be configured to access tokens stored in a SQLite database table.

 datasette-permissions-sql
 -------------------------